 Per- and Polyfluoroalkyl Substances (PFAS) contain a perfluorinated or polyfluorinated carbon chain moiety such as F(CF2)n- or F(CF2)n-(C2H4)n.
 In recent years there has been increasing concern over the levels of these chemicals, (e.g., PFOS (perfluoro sulfonate), and PFOA (perfluoro-octanoic acid)) in the global environment because of their fate and possible adverse effects.
-PFOS are subject to varying but increasing levels of control in various countries.
+PFAS are subject to varying but increasing levels of control in many countries.

-In the United States the Environmental Protection Agency (US EPA) has released various methods for extraction and analysis of PFAS compounds such as method 533, 537.1 and 1633 (draft).
+In the United States the Environmental Protection Agency (US EPA) has released various methods for extraction and analysis of PFAS compounds such as 533, 537.1 and 1633 (draft).
 Solid Phase Extraction (SPE) has become a well-accepted technique for these kinds of analyses.
-In this study we describe a fully automated system that was made specifically for PFAS extraction.
+In this study we describe both a fully automated and a semi-automated system that was made specifically for PFAS extraction.
 Primarily effective at reducing background contamination, extraction of aqueous samples takes about 70 min.
 The application described here is for wastewater analysis following draft method 1633.